-If you have heart disease, flu shots can reduce your risk of flu-related complications.
-Discover the benefits of getting a flu shot and when to get one.By Mayo Clinic Staff
+If you have heart disease, a flu shot can reduce your risk of influenza complications.
+Learn the benefits of a flu shot and when to get one.By Mayo Clinic Staff

 Flu shots are safe for most people who have heart disease.

-Talk to your doctor before getting a flu shot if:
+Check with your health care provider before getting a flu shot if:

 - You've had a serious allergic reaction to the flu vaccine in the past

-- You have a history of Guillain-Barre syndrome that developed after receiving a flu shot
+- You had Guillain-Barre syndrome develop after getting a flu shot

-- You're sick with a fever at the time you plan to get a flu shot
+- You have a fever when you go to get a flu shot